kkiet-dev/Website-Fashion-Store-Management/README.md

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.

-## License
-Website Fashion Store Management
+## Website Fashion Store Management

 This project is an online sales and management system for a fashion store, built with Laravel.